Boscoe Holder: Legacy

 Holder's work was included in a 2010 exhibition in Berlin curated by Peter Doig and Hilton Als.

-In October 2011, an exhibition of 50 of Holder's artworks was dedicated at the Upper Room Art Gallery at Top of the Mount, Mount Saint Benedict, St Augustine, Trinidad, as the Gallery's contribution to the United Nations proclaiming 2011 as the International Year for People of African Descent.
+In October 2011, an exhibition of 50 of Holder's artworks was dedicated at the Upper Room Art Gallery at Top of the Mount, Mount Saint Benedict, Saint Augustine, as the gallery's contribution to the United Nations's International Year for People of African Descent.

 In 2012, Holder's former studio at 84 Woodford Street, Port of Spain, became the "101 Art Gallery at Holder's Studio", owned by Mark Pereira.
-It is now a "Heritage House", owned by the Bissessarsingh family.
+It is now a Heritage House, owned by the Bissessarsingh family.

-In 2024, the Victoria Miro Gallery in London showed the joint exhibition Boscoe Holder | Geoffrey Holder, in which, according to The Guardians reviewer, "radiant, sensual paintings of black men and women reflect just how far ahead of their time the Holder brothers were", and which was described by Nicole-Rachelle Moore as "full of magic that is both familiar and incredible".
-A new essay by Attillah Springer, "Vetiver and Turpentine", accompanied the show, and a limited edition fine art book by Christian Holder entitled Boscoe Holder: Travels in Rhythm, A life of Art and Dance was published by Rosenstiels.
-Interviewed about the exhibition, the first to present the Holder brothers' paintings in tandem, Christian Holder said: "For my father and uncle, their vision was inspired by all the artistic elements.
-Each element influenced the other.
-In that respect, there was no separation."
+In 2024, the Victoria Miro Gallery in London showed the joint exhibition Boscoe Holder | Geoffrey Holder, in which, according to The Guardians review, "radiant, sensual paintings of black men and women reflect just how far ahead of their time the Holder brothers were," and which was described by Nicole-Rachelle Moore as "full of magic that is both familiar and incredible."
+An essay by Attillah Springer, "Vetiver and Turpentine", accompanied the show, and a limited edition fine art book by Christian Holder entitled Boscoe Holder: Travels in Rhythm, A life of Art and Dance was published by Rosenstiels.
+The exhibition was the first to present the Holder brothers' paintings in tandem.